ladipro/virtio-win-build-validator/README.txt

 are no significant differences between the builds, no output is produced.

 Extra files in the new build may be mapped to existing files in the old build using the 'substitution' mechanism.
-Two substitutions are currently hard-coded in DiffProcessor.cs:
+Six substitutions are currently hard-coded in DiffProcessor.cs:

 Win8.1 -> Win8
 Win10 -> Win8
+w8.1 -> w8
+Wxp -> XP
+Wnet -> XP
+Wlh -> Vista

 This means that if a file <new_dir>\Win8.1\...\somefile is found in the new build and there is no <old_dir>\Win8.1\...\somefile, BuildValidator will also